American National Bankshares (NASDAQ:AMNB) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of American National Bankshares (NASDAQ:AMNB – Free Report) in a research note released on Thursday morning.
-The brokerage issued a sell rating on the financial services provider’s stock.
+Analysts at StockNews.com started coverage on shares of American National Bankshares (NASDAQ:AMNB – Get Free Report) in a research note issued on Friday.
+The brokerage set a “sell” rating on the financial services provider’s stock.

-Separately, Keefe, Bruyette & Woods decreased their target price on American National Bankshares from $38.00 to $35.00 and set a market perform rating for the company in a research report on Thursday, April 6th.

 American National Bankshares Price Performance